graphcore-research/jax-experimental/README.md

 ## Minimal example

-The following example can be run on [Graphcore IPU Paperspace](https://www.paperspace.com/graphcore) (or locally using the IPU model):
+The following example can be run on [Graphcore IPU Paperspace](https://www.paperspace.com/graphcore) (or on a non-IPU machine using the IPU emulator):

 ```python
 from functools import partial